droidecahedron/nrfx_pwm/README.md

 ### branch: multiple-instance
-multiple instances for distinct frequencies on each i/o. this branch is kind of unfinished because to generate the above screenshots only needed one instance.
+multiple instances for distinct frequencies on each i/o. this branch is kind of unfinished because to generate the above screenshots only needed one instance. (thanks @inductivekickback)